We use cookies to make this site simpler. Find out more about cookies.

 Winter Diet

 If you are finding your dog is less active in the colder months, make sure you adjust the amount of food and treats you give them to avoid any unnecessary weight gain.
-If you do have a dog that is reluctant to venture outside when the weather is bad, try and make sure they get their exercise with some indoor fun

 Finally, just like in the summer NEVER LEAVE YOUR DOG IN A COLD CAR!
 It can be just as deadly as leaving them in a hot car.
 Your car can be as cold inside as it is outside; even if you have had the heating on while driving the temperature will drop very quickly.
 Your dog would much prefer to stay at home in their own warm bed then come with you while you run a quick errand.